hortonworks/cloudbreak/docs/index.md

 `Spot price:` option to set a spot price - not mandatory, if specified we will request spot price instances (which might take a while or never be fulfilled by Amazon)

+The user name if you want to ssh into one of your instance is `ubuntu` .

 **Azure**